nikkoo1101/tikfusion/terms.md

 ## 11. Governing Law

-These Terms shall be governed by the laws of [Your Country/State], without regard to its conflict of law provisions.
+These Terms shall be governed by the laws of United States, California, without regard to its conflict of law provisions.

 ## 12. Contact Us

-If you have any questions about these Terms, please contact us at [your-email@example.com].
+If you have any questions about these Terms, please contact us at nikkoo1101@gmail.com.